OpenGVLab/EgoVideo/readme.md

 ## 📢News

+(2023/04/11) 🚀We release the leading model of SCOD task.

 (2022/12/11) 🚀🚀We release code and checkpoints of pretraining, FHP task and SCOD task.

 (2022/12/01) 🚀The VideoMAE features for MQ and NLQ are released.